jacobkap/ucrbook/docs/15_nibrs_victim.md

 We also know the relationship between victim and offender when the victim is a law enforcement officer.
 As shown in Table \@ref(tab:victimRelationshipPolice), most of the time the officer didn't know the offender, with 58.9% of victimizations being this relationship type.
 This is followed by 18.7% where the officer knew the offender, including if they were familiar with the person by arresting or stopping them previously.
 In about 18.5% we don't know the relationship as it is unknown and in 3.2% the officer and the offender were acquaintances.
 There are also a number of unlikely (and some impossible) relationships like the three in which the officer was the offender's child and the one in which the officer was a baby who was abused by their babysitter.
 These seem to be clear indications that there are some data errors with this variable.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
-<caption>(\#tab:victimRelationshipPolice)The distribution of the relationship between the victim and the offender for law enforcement officer victims.</caption>
+<caption>(\#tab:victimRelationshipPolice)The distribution of the relationship between the victim and the offender for law enforcement officer victims, 2022.</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> Crime Category </th>